 The cameras don’t have to be the same kind, but they usually are.
 That way, you will have a more consistent image.

 To connect it all up together, make sure you have all necessary and compatible cables that match the video output connectors.
 Before you buy anything, draw it all out to make sure everything is easily compatible.
 Study the back side of all your components for information about what kind of cables and connectors you need.
+You can go online to companies such as Sava and check out their range of electrical cables used for projects such as this, you’ll be able to whittle it down to the ones you need, and be geared up and ready to go knowing everything is in place.

 Generally, all the cameras in a studio are on large, studio mounts that can glide quickly and easily across the floor.
 These type of camera mounts aren’t meant to be picked up and hauled to a room down the street.